nathanaelytj/nathanaelytj/README.md

 ###   Featured Projects:

+-   **BTC Waterpark:** Developed a comprehensive system for BTC Waterpark, enhancing their operations and user experience.
+-   **TiloPOS:** A robust Point of Sale (POS) solution designed to streamline business transactions and management.
+-   **ATSUMEDIA:** Created a dynamic platform for ATSUMEDIA, focusing on interactive features and seamless content delivery.
+-   **Keluarga Allah Church Ticketing System:** Implemented a custom ticketing system for Keluarga Allah Church, optimizing event management and attendance tracking.
 -   **Point of Sale (POS) Application:** A business product developed at PT NTJ Application Studio.
 -   **Wedding Invitation App:** A personal project showcasing mobile development skills.
 -   **FINACC:** An additional financial system that supports and extends the capabilities of Oracle EBS, built with Laravel and Python FastAPI.